Real Estate Appraisals: A Primer

 Most people are familiar with the parties having a role in the transaction.
 The most familiar entity in the transaction is the real estate agent.
 Then, the lender provides the financial capital necessary to finance the deal.
 And ensuring all aspects of the sale are completed and that the title is clear to pass from the seller to the buyer is the title company.

-So, who's responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the property is consistent with the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Gold Coast Appraisal Group LLC will ensure, you as an interested party, are informed.